Ricardo Díez-Hochleitner Rodríguez: Royal Household of Spain

 From 2002 to 2011 he was Secretary General of the House of His Majesty the King of Spain, under the presidency of the diplomat Alberto Aza.
-In 2011 he became the Spanish Ambassador before the Organisation for Economic Co-operation and Development (OECD).
+In 2011 he became the Spanish Ambassador to the Organisation for Economic Co-operation and Development (OECD).
 Since 2015, he occupies the Spanish embassy in the Kingdom of Morocco, after having sounded his name for the Portuguese embassy.
 He is member of the European Academy of Sciences and Arts.